Piecewise Deterministic Markov Processes and their invariant measures: Comparison of PDMP via Synchronous coupling

-\begin{proof}[Proof of \Cref{prop:synchrone}] The proof is divided in two main steps.
-In the first one, we assume that $\lambda^1$ and $\lambda^2$ are uniformly bounded and the second one is the extension of the first result in the case where the jump rates are not bounded.
+\begin{proof}[Proof of \Cref{prop:synchrone}] \begin{enumerate}[leftmargin=*,wide=0pt,label=(\Alph*)] \item We first consider the case where \eqref{eq:prop:synchrone_1} holds.
+The proof is divided in two main steps.
+In the first one, we assume that $\lambda^{(1)}$ and $\lambda^{(2)}$ are uniformly bounded and the second one is the extension of the first result in the case where the jump rates are not bounded.